Me-TV/Me-TV/README.md

 _It is assumed you have GTK+3 3.10.0 or later and GStreamer 1.12.0 or later already installed._

+_For building Me TV you need the development packages installed, not just the library packages.
+So on Debian the libgtk-3-dev and the libgstreamer1.0-dev packages._

 You need to either take a clone of this repository, or download a release tarball.
 You will then need to build the executable.
 This being a Rust program all build is handled using Cargo.
 Rust and Cargo may be packaged for your operating system, but most people use [Rustup](https://rustup.rs/) to install Rust and